Triangle Shirtwaist Factory fire: Fire

 Although the floor had a number of exits, including two freight elevators, a fire escape, and stairways down to Greene Street and Washington Place, flames prevented workers from descending the Greene Street stairway, and the door to the Washington Place stairway was locked to prevent theft by the workers; the locked doors allowed managers to check the women's purses.
-Various historians have also ascribed the exit doors being locked to management's wanting to keep out union organizers due to management's anti-union bias.
+Various historians have further ascribed the locked doors to management's wanting to keep out union organizers, for anti-union bias.
 The foreman who held the stairway door key had already escaped by another route.
 Dozens of employees escaped the fire by going up the Greene Street stairway to the roof.
-Other survivors were able to jam themselves into the elevators while they continued to operate.
+Other survivors were able to jam themselves into the elevators for as long as they continued to operate.

-Within three minutes, the Greene Street stairway became unusable in both directions.
-Terrified employees crowded onto the single exterior fire escape – which city officials had allowed Asch to erect instead of the required third staircase – a flimsy and poorly anchored iron structure that may have been broken before the fire.
+Within three minutes of the fire starting, the Greene Street stairway became unusable in both directions.
+Terrified employees crowded onto the single exterior fire escape, which city officials had allowed Asch to erect instead of the required third staircase.
+The fire escape was a flimsy and poorly anchored iron structure that may have already been broken before the fire.
 It soon twisted and collapsed from the heat and overload, spilling about 20 victims nearly 100 ft to their deaths on the concrete pavement below.
-The remainder waited until smoke and fire overcame them.
+The remainder of the victims jumped to their deaths to escape the fire or were eventually overcome by smoke and flames.

-The fire department arrived quickly but was unable to stop the flames, as their ladders were only long enough to reach as high as the 7th floor.
-The fallen bodies and falling victims also made it difficult for the fire department to approach the building.
+The fire department arrived quickly but was unable to stop the flames.
+Their horse-drawn ladders reached merely as high as the 7th floor.
+The fallen bodies and jumping victims prevented the approach of fire department staff to the building.

 Elevator operators Joseph Zito and Gaspar Mortillaro saved many lives by traveling three times up to the 9th floor for passengers, but Mortillaro was eventually forced to give up when the rails of his elevator buckled under the heat.
 Some victims pried the elevator doors open and jumped into the empty shaft, trying to slide down the cables or to land on top of the car.
 The weight and impacts of these bodies warped the elevator car and made it impossible for Zito to make another attempt.

-William Gunn Shepard, a reporter at the tragedy, would say that "I learned a new sound that day, a sound more horrible than description can picture – the thud of a speeding living body on a stone sidewalk".
+William Gunn Shepherd, a reporter at the tragedy, would say, "I learned a new sound that day, a sound more horrible than description can picture—the thud of a speeding living body on a stone sidewalk".
 A large crowd of bystanders gathered on the street, witnessing 62 people jumping or falling to their deaths from the burning building.
 Louis Waldman, later a New York Socialist state assemblyman, described the scene years later: